 I joined the Finance area of the Lazaridis School of Business and Economics at Laurier in 2015 following the completion of my PhD in Economics from the University of Toronto.
 I also hold an Honours Bachelor of Arts in Applied Economics and Mathematics and a Master of Arts in Economics from Queen’s University (at Kingston).
 My research focuses on the design and operation of securities markets.
-Recently, my interests have focussed to innovations in financial markets: high-frequency trading, dark pools, speed bumps, and exchange access fees.
+In recent years, my interests have focussed to innovations in financial markets: high-frequency trading, dark pools, speed bumps, and exchange access fees.
 Currently, I am exploring the areas of FinTech and Cybersecurity.

 I currently hold an Insight Development Grant from the Social Sciences and Humanities Research Council, joint with David Cimon (WLU).
 In 2011, I was invited to attend the 4th Nobel Laureates Meeting at Lindau as a member of the Canadian delegation of Young Economists.

 My general research interests are in financial economics, with a focus on market microstructure.
 Recent projects focus on theoretical studies of financial market innovations, specifically maker-taker fees, dark trading, and high-frequency trading.
 Currently my interests lie in the area of FinTech and the impact of cyber risk on financial infrastructure.
 On-going projects include: